kiangkiangkiang/ggESDA/README.md

 One of the most well-known multivariate visualization techniques is radar plot, or called start plot.
 We fill the interval area by color mapping, and compare CONCEPTs, surely you can arrange it.

 In `ggInterval_radar`, you can add any annotations in figure, including a circle for classify the normalize data position, a real value for the interval or a propotion for modal multi-valued variables.
+There is the most important options `plotPartial`, which define which observations you want to plot.
+For example, `ggInterval_radar(data = facedata, plotPartial = c(1, 3))`.
+It means we want to plot the observations whose position of row is at 1 and 3.
+Remark: A radar plot will visualize all variables you on your input data in one time.
+If you only want to show the partial variables, just clarify in your input data, ex `data = facedata[, 1:3]`.
+However, the data you input must have full observations in order to normalize, so an obvious ERROR for input options in data is a `data = facedata[1:5, ]`, which only contains the first five data not a full.
+Unless you want to make them be your population.

 <img src = "vignettes/images/ggInterval_radar.png" width = "75%"></img>